Kmack710/710-Management/README.md

 If using QBCore then turn all jobs default duty to false so they will always log in as false.
 This resource automatically puts them off duty when they log out!

 ## Install (More detailed instructions will be on Docs when they are up in 1-2 days!)
-1. Make sure you have most up to date 710-lib
+1. Make sure you have most up to date 710-lib v1.2 or higher!
 2. Run all SQL files
 3. Read ALL Configs/Locales
 4. Use the ingame commands found in config to set bossmenu and duty (Clock in / out locations)
 5. Make sure to turn off your payroll system and Default duty (So players will always log in off duty)
 6. Okok Compatiblity available!
-(Will have snippets to replace on the Docs when they finished)
+(You have to reach out in guilded or discord and provide proof of okokbanking purchase since i have to send you the whole server.lua file.)

 ## Exports
 ```lua